We may earn money or products from the companies mentioned in this post.

 We chose to go to the island by vaporetti instead.
 Once there you can literally pop into one of the presentations to watch them blow the glass into beautiful art.
 They then escort you into the showroom where you can look around, purchase something, or simply leave.

-Colorful island of Burano
+5. Explore the colorful island of Burano

 Burano was my absolute favorite Venetian island, and I highly recommend taking the water ferry over from Venice to visit this exquisite, colorful island.